-The Authority's employees participate in the New York State Health Insurance Plan.
+The Authority sponsors a single-employer defined benefit health plan through the New York State Health Insurance Plan (NYSHIP).
 The State administers NYSHIP and has the authority under Article XI of Civil Service Law to establish and amend the benefit provisions offered.
 NYSHIP is considered a single employer defined benefit plan offered by the Authority to its participants.
 There is no statutory requirement for the Authority to continue in this plan for future Authority employees.
 The Authority sponsors a single-employer dental and optical plan and provides dental and optical benefits for eligible retirees and their spouses.
-Substantially all of the Authority's employees may become eligible for these benefits if they reach normal retirement age while working for the Authority.
+Substantially all employees may become eligible for these benefits if they reach normal retirement age while working for the Authority.
 A publicly available financial report for the plan is not issued.

 The health, dental, and optical plans for employees hired after January 1, 2017 contribute 15% through payroll deduction; for employees hired prior to January 1, 2017 the plan is noncontributory for active employees, with all payments for plan benefits being funded by the Authority.
 Upon retirement, the cost of the dental and optical plans is partially funded by the Authority and the balance by the retiree.
-During fiscal year 2019, there were 1,009 participants (576 active and 433 inactive) that were eligible to receive benefits.
+During fiscal years 2020 and 2019, there were 1,036 participants (591 active and 445 inactive) and 1,009 participants (576 active and 433 inactive), respectively, that were eligible to receive benefits.